-Scotland A score seven tries in defeat of Chile
+Scotland A score seven tries in win over Chile

 After Salvador Lues' intervention prevented the concession of a fifth try for the hosts early in the second half, Scotland A continued their forceful approach.

 And Scott Cummings' delightful flick put Hoyland away on the right for his hat-trick.
-This time Thomson was unsuccessful with the boot.
+This time Thompson was unsuccessful with the boot.

 Chile battled hard to get on the board but skipper Rodrigo Fernandez's errant pass into touch halted one of their best opportunities.

-Benjamin Videla's burst towards the try line was the catalyst for Chile's score, with the ball recycled for Edwards to score.
+Benjamin Videla's burst towards the tryline was the catalyst for Chile's score, with the ball recycled for Edwards to dive over.

 The Scots responded with McLean receiving on the left and outpacing all around him to touch down.